 Tom Fetherston // Performer

-The VIVO Music Festival was founded in 2015 by co-artistic directors John Stulz and Siwoo Kim and executive director Ted Ou-Yang with the expressed goals of energizing musical culture in greater Columbus, rethinking the ways live music can integrate with daily contemporary life, and provide a space for generations of young, native Ohioan musicians to return home for an annual collaboration to give back to the community that nurtured them.
+The VIVO Music Festival was founded in 2015 by co-artistic directors John Stulz and Siwoo Kim and executive director Ted Ou-Yang with the expressed goals of energizing musical culture in greater Columbus, rethinking the ways live music can integrate with daily contemporary life, and providing a space for generations of young, native Ohioan musicians to return home for an annual collaboration to give back to the community that nurtured them.